 Graduate Medical Education

-Graduate Medical Education are supplemental payments to support medical residency training for medical school graduates at teaching hospitals.
+Graduate Medical Education (GME) supplemental payments support medical residency training for medical school graduates at teaching hospitals.
 Teaching hospitals typically incur additional costs because they are a training site for medical school graduates to receive hands-on, practical experience in treating patients.
-In addition to medical residents’ salary and benefits, teaching hospitals also incur additional costs for more testing and for treating sicker and more complex patients.
+In addition to medical residents' salary and benefits, teaching hospitals also incur additional costs for more testing and for treating sicker and more complex patients.

-Who participates?
-State-owned teaching hospitals and non-state owned and operated government teaching hospitals.
+Eligible providers: State-owned teaching hospitals and non-state owned and operated government teaching hospitals.

-Relationship to other supplemental payments – GME payments are considered Medicaid payments for the purposes of calculating Medicaid shortfall for DSH and UPL purposes.
+Relationship to other supplemental payments: GME payments are considered Medicaid payments for the purposes of calculating Medicaid shortfall for DSH and UPL purposes.

 Ambulance Services Supplemental Payment Program